I have mentioned often that I have suffered substance abuse in my past, however, there is a lot that I leave out.

-I had nowhere to turn so I just drank to feel numb, as I have insomnia and it was the easiest way to fall asleep fast.
+I had nowhere to turn so I just drank to feel numb.
+I have insomnia and it was the easiest way to fall asleep fast.

 I met my husband when I was 19 and his unconditional love, respect and support made me forget about booze.
-I just slowly became less dependant and interested in it.
+I just slowly became less dependent and interested in it.

 So what made me become an alcoholic?